-Mediterranean network for co-operation on drugs and
+the Mediterranean network for co-operation on drugs and

-foster co-operation, exchanges and mutual transfer of
+exchange and mutual transfer of knowledge between countries

-South-North exchanges) as well as among Mediterranean
+South-North exchanges), as well as among Mediterranean

 countries (South-South exchanges).